 - 1. Programs which visit and index the web pages on the internet. - 2.
-A database of pages that have been indexed

-3. Mechanisms for a user to search the database of pages.
+A database of pages that have been indexed - 3.
+Mechanisms for a user to search the database of pages.
 Agents are programs that can travel over the internet and access remote resources.
-The internet search engine uses agent programs called Spiders, Robots, or Worms, among Navigable references to other web resources contained in a resource are called hyperlinks.
+The internet search engine uses agent programs called Spiders, Robots, or Worms, among other names, to inspect the text of resources on web sites.
+50 Navigable references to other web resources contained in a resource are called hyperlinks.
 The agents can follow these hyperlinks to other resources.
-The process of following hyperlinks to other resources, which are then indexed, and following the hyperlinks contained within the new resource, 50 used: is called spidering.
+The process of following hyperlinks to other resources, which are then indexed, and following the hyperlinks contained within the new resource, 55 User-agent: Scooter is called spidering.

 The main purpose of an internet search engine is to provide users the ability to query the database of internet content to find content that is relevant to them.
-A user can visit the search engine web site with a browser and enter a 55 query into a form (or page), including but not limited to an HTML form, provided for the task.
+A user can visit the search engine web site with a browser and enter a query 60 into a form (or page), including but not limited to an HTML form, provided for the task.
 The query may be in several different forms, but most common are words, phrases, or questions.
-The query data is sent to the search engine through a standard interface, including but not lim-60 ited to the Common Gateway Interface (CGI).
+The query data is sent to the search engine through a standard interface, including but not limited to the 65 Common Gateway Interface (CGI).
 The CGI is a means of passing data between a client, a computer requesting data or processing and a program or script on a server, a computer providing data or processing.
-The combination of form and script is hereinafter referred to as a script 65 application.
+The combination of form and script is hereinafter referred to as a script application.
 The search engine will inspect its database for the URLs of resources most likely to relate to the submitted query.
 The list of URL results is returned to the user, with the format of the returned list varying from engine to engine.
 Usually it will consist of ten or more hyperlinks per search engine page, where each hyperlink is described and ranked for relevance by the search engine by means of various information such as the title, summary, language, and age of the resource.
 The returned hyperlinks are typically sorted by relevance, with the highest rated resources near the top of the list.